 So every year, I plan for those particular leftovers and I’ve had some great success with a couple of tried and true recipes that I make every year (almost like an extension of the feast itself).
 Most of these I make year round because they are just a great use of leftovers and they taste fabulous.
 No one is going to know you are recycling food…trust me.

 First, let’s deal with the cranberry sauce.
-The easiest and best tasting use for this holiday condiment is to spice it up a bit.
+Whether you’ve made my Cranberry-Cherry Sauce, my Cranberry-Orange Sauce or my Jellied Cranberry-Pomegranate Sauce, there is probably left overs.
+I have a great recipe for Holiday Meatballs which uses the sauce as a glaze (yum) and I’ll also mix some with Greek yogurt to create a dip for fruit, cookies and pretzels.
+But the easiest and best tasting use for this holiday condiment is to spice it up a bit.
 Adding prepared horseradish to it changes the flavor completely and creates the perfect spread for sandwiches and wraps.
 It works great on a turkey sandwich and works as a last minute glaze on a chicken breast.
-Another favorite way to use this is as a dip with chicken or turkey fried nuggets or fritters.
-Such a great use for the leftover turkey (if you have any!).
+Another favorite way to use this is as a dip with chicken or turkey fried nuggets or fingers.

 1 Cup Cranberry Sauce

 - Mix in a bowl and keep in the refrigerator until ready to use.
 This will last for a couple of weeks.
 Feel free to use any kind of cranberry sauce or jelly.
 It is great to kick up stored bought sauce too.